Lesson 5: Old Testament Organization (Part 2)

-1. How hard do you think it would’ve been for Jeremiah to keep preaching to people that weren’t listening to him?
+1. How hard do you think it would’ve been for Jeremiah to keep preaching to people who weren’t listening to him?

 2. Do you think it’s hard to tell people about God today?
 For the same reason or different ones?

 Again, this next book was also written by the depressed Jeremiah.
-He had prophesied for years about the coming destruction, and this work was composed after Jerusalem had been ransacked and defeated.
-The Jews are being carried off into Babylonian captivity and this book tells the story of Jeremiah’s weeping.
+He had prophesied for years about the coming destruction, and this work was composed after Jerusalem was ransacked and defeated.
+The Jews were being carried off into Babylonian captivity, and this book tells the story of Jeremiah’s weeping.

 Have someone turn to and read the following key verse: Lamentations 2:11

 Find Ezekiel, the fourth of the Major Prophets.
-While Isaiah and Jeremiah wrote preceding captivity, Ezekiel writes during captivity, and his message is to those who are displaced in exile in Babylon.
-He himself was captive, taken from his homeland in about 597 B.C.
-He writes this around 571 B.C., after over 20 years in slavery.
+While Isaiah and Jeremiah wrote preceding captivity, Ezekiel writes during captivity.
+His message is to those who are displaced in exile in Babylon.
+He himself was captive, taken from his homeland in about 597 BC.
+He writes this around 571 BC after 20 plus years in slavery.

-His message is pretty simple: God is going to restore his people.
+His message is pretty simple: God will restore His people.
 He will save them from captivity.
-In fact, he will return them to their homeland.
+In fact, He will return them to their homeland.